 The objective of the graduate program is to provide students with opportunities to study the cellular and molecular mechanisms of human diseases through didactic teaching and research training.
 We have developed two Master of Science (MS) programs, which are designed not only to enhance the academic credentials for individuals wishing to pursue a career in a health-related science, but also to ease the transition to medical/graduate school.

-We offer combined, integrated training in anatomic and clinical pathology.
-The goal of our pathology resident program is to provide flexible training experiences that will prepare pathologists for successful careers in academic pathology or community practice.
+Tulane offers combined, integrated training in anatomic and clinical pathology.
+The goal of the pathology residency program is to provide flexible training experiences that will prepare trainees for careers in academic or community practice.

 Pathology Residency-Physician Scientist Training Program (PR-PSTP)

-A 4-year combined Anatomic Pathology Residency-Physician Scientist Training Program (PR-PSTP) is developed under the concept of Physician-Scientist Training Program with an emphasis on Pathology aspect.
-The intent of this program is to facilitate strong biomedical research opportunities balanced with a long history of excellence in anatomic pathology training at Tulane University.
+The 4-year combined Anatomic Pathology Residency-Physician Scientist Training Program (PR-PSTP) was developed under the concept of a Physician-Scientist Training Program with an emphasis on pathology.
+The intent of this program is to facilitate strong biomedical research opportunities balanced with excellent anatomic pathology training at Tulane University.
 The program is flexible in accommodating individual needs and training goals.
-At the completion of training, the trainee will be prepared to pursue a career as both a scientist and a board-certified pathologist.
+Upon completion of training, the trainee will be prepared to pursue a career as both a scientist and a board-certified pathologist.

-Cytopathology - The cytopathology training program is a one-year ACGME approved program designed to provide the fellow with the necessary opportunities, experience and background to become proficient in all aspects of cytopathology.
+Cytopathology - The cytopathology fellowship program is a one-year training program that currently offers 1 position annually.
+It is designed to provide the fellow with the necessary opportunities, experience, and background to become proficient in all aspects of cytopathology.

-Hematopathology - The hematopathology fellowship program is a one-year training program, fully accredited by the ACGME, and currently offers 1 positions annually for those at a level PGY IV or above.
-Training occurs predominantly at the Tulane clinical laboratory, under supervision by the TMC hematopathology faculty.
+Hematopathology - The hematopathology fellowship program is a one-year training program that currently offers 1 position annually for those at a PGY4 level or above.
+Training occurs predominantly at the East Jefferson General Hospital clinical laboratory, under supervision by the Tulane hematopathology faculty.

 Postdoctoral Research Training Program

-The individual research laboratories offer post-doctoral fellowships.
-The trainees undertake a major research project under the guidance of the principal investigator of the laboratory.
-As part of this process the fellows learn the field that they are researching in depth.
-They are taught how to carry out a successful research program.
-This includes the teaching of methodology, and how to formulate hypotheses, design well-controlled experiments and critically evaluate results.
+Individual research laboratories offer post-doctoral fellowships.
+Fellows undertake a major research project under the guidance of the principal investigator of the laboratory.
+As part of this process, fellows learn how to develop a successful research program.
+This includes methodology, such as formulating hypotheses, designing well-controlled experiments, and critically evaluating results.
 Fellows are taught how to write manuscripts and give scientific presentations.
-They are required to present their results in the weekly departmental research seminars.
-They are expected to attend the departmental research seminars and ground rounds as well as the research meetings of their individual laboratories.
-The goal at the end of the training period is that fellows are prepared to conduct an independent research program and to successfully obtain research support.
+They are required to present their results in weekly departmental research seminars.
+Additionally, they are expected to attend grand rounds, as well as the research meetings for their individual laboratories.
+The goal at the end of the training period is to prepare fellows to conduct independent research programs and successfully obtain research support.